zhuochun/zhuochun.github.io/_posts/2013/2013-12-23-learn-vimscript-the-hard-way.markdown

 ### Function Arguments

-When you write a Vimscript function that takes arguments you always need to prefix those arguments with `a:` to tell Vim that they're in the argument scope.
+When you write a Vimscript function that takes arguments, you always need to prefix those arguments with `a:` to tell Vim that they're in the argument scope.